 DIV 2863.
 Introduction to Black Church Studies.
-This course is an introductory exploration of the historical legacy, progressive traditions, spiritual depth, and social witness of the black church as it has been studied through theories and methods that make up the interdisciplinary field of Black Church Studies.
+This course is an introductory exploration of the historical legacy, progressive traditions, spiritual depth, and social witness of the Black Church as it has been studied through theories and methods that make up the interdisciplinary field of Black Church Studies.
 Towards this end, we will take a definitive look at the various Black Church Studies sub-disciplines, namely: Black Church History; African American Biblical Hermeneutics; Black Theologies; Black Church, Culture, and Society; African American Social Ethics; African American Pastoral Care, Black Christian Education; African American Worship; and Black Preaching.
-The course will also facilitate opportunities for the intellectual, professional, and inspirational development of transformational leadership for students interested in working in or in collaboration with African American Christian churches and communities.
+The course will also facilitate opportunities for the intellectual, professional, and inspirational development of transformational leadership for students interested in working in or in collaboration with African-American Christian churches and communities.
+[3] Mr. Floyd-Thomas course will explore various forms of experiences and practices that provide a deep understanding and appreciation of the sacred meaning of human existence (myth, doctrine, prayers, rituals, institutions, and symbols) drawn from African-derived faith communities dispersed across the Atlantic World such as indigenous African religions, Christianity, Judaism, Islam, Vodoun, Santería, alternative religious movements, and humanism amongst others.
 [3] Mr. Floyd-Thomas

 DIV 2864.
 Religions of the African Diaspora.
-This course is a survey of the religious traditions of people of African descent by exploring the historic and phenomenological connections among diverse religious beliefs, values, rituals, institutions, and worldviews throughout the African diaspora.
-Using several methodological and theoretical approaches, the course will explore various forms of experiences and practices that provide a deep understanding and appreciation of the sacred meaning of human existence (myth, doctrine, prayers, rituals, institutions, and symbols) drawn from African-derived faith communities dispersed across the Atlantic world such as indigenous African religious movements, and humanism, among others.
-[3] Mr. Floyd-Thomas
+This course is a survey of the religious traditions of people of African descent by exploring the historic and phenomenological connections among diverse religious beliefs, values, rituals, institutions, and worldviews throughout the African Diaspora.
+Using several methodological and theoretical approaches, the

 DIV 2865.
-Seminar in W.E.B.
+Critical Readings in African American Religion: W.E.B.
 Du Bois.
 This course is designed to survey the genealogy of African American religious thought.
 As an intense reading and discussion of fundamental texts of W.E.B.
 Du Bois, the pioneering African American historian, sociologist, activist, and critical theorist, this course will focus on the relationship of his research and the study of African American religious thought in light of the historic and contemporary problems associated with race, class, and gender oppression.
 [3] Mr. Floyd-Thomas

 DIV 2866.
 Race, Religion, and Protest Music.
-This course examines how music and other related forms of art emerge from a particular social location in order to help define pressing social issues, galvanize mass social movements, and function as symbols of protest.
+This course examines how music and other related forms of art emerge from a particular social location in order to: help define pressing social issues; galvanize mass social movements; and function as symbols of protest.
 Using several methodological and theoretical approaches, the course will explore a wide variety of musical genres such as the spirituals, the blues, gospel, jazz, rhythm and blues, rock and roll, folk music, soul music, punk rock, reggae, Afrobeat, and hip hop in order to determine how racial identity and religious themes have articulated themselves within protest music.
 Various historical and contemporary examples derived from cross-cultural perspectives will be used to illustrate the impact of race and religion on social protest music.
 [3] Mr. Floyd-Thomas